Nebula-Block-Data/nebulablock-mcp-server/README.md

-# MCP Project
+# NebulaBlock API MCP

-A simple Python project demonstrating basic integration with the `fastmcp` library.
-This project serves as a minimal example to get started with `fastmcp` in a well-structured Python application.
+This project serves as a Model Context Protocol (MCP) server for the NebulaBlock API (`https://api.nebulablock.com`).
+It demonstrates how to integrate with the `fastmcp` library to expose NebulaBlock API functionalities as tools, enabling seamless interaction within an MCP-compatible environment.

 ## Project Structure